 Malemute Peak lies within the Maroon Bells-Snowmass Wilderness across from Castle Peak as it reaches a height of 13,348ft.
-It is a part of the rugged, red and rotten Elk Range near Aspen , Colorado.
+It is a part of the rugged, red and rotten Elk Range near Aspen, Colorado.
 This peak is a ruggedly steep summit with fairly long sweeping ridges on three of its sides.
-Setting across Montezuma Basin from its larger neighbors in Castle Peak and Conundrum Peak , it is often overlooked by many a climber and hiker in this part of the Elks.
-Because of this, you usually won't find anyone else on a climb to this summit.
-You will find an amazing view though, one of the best in the range extending up to Castle Peak and also most of the other fourteeners in the range.
-There are no marked routes up this peak, but the suggested route would be the northwest ridge from Montezuma Basin.
-This narrow ridgeline creates a horseshoe of peaks including Conundrum and Castle along with Point 13,848.
-This ring of peaks creates one of the most beautiful panoramas you'll find anywhere in the Elk Range.
+Sitting across Montezuma Basin from its larger neighbors in Castle Peak and Conundrum Peak, it is often overlooked but offers a nice, short scramble to a summit offering views of all the surrounding high Elk peaks.
+You usually won't find anyone else on this peak even though the ascent takes just a couple hours.
+There isn't really a "standard" route up this peak, but the best route would be the northwest ridge from the jeep road high up in Montezuma Basin.
+This is one of the more famous basins in Colorado as it creates a horseshoe of peaks including Conundrum and Castle along with Point 13,848.
+This line of peaks makes one of the most beautiful panoramas you'll find anywhere in the Elk Range.

 From Glenwood Springs: